jethrolai/how-to-do-my-job/tech_terms.md

     - A programming language
 ## Side effect
     - When a function does something else other than its original intention or something the name does not imply.
+## Strobogrammatic Number
+    - A strobogrammatic number is a number that looks the same when rotated 180 degrees (looked at upside down).
 ## Structural programming
     - Control structure —> like what it reads, the code structure that controls the program/executions.
         - Sequence —> just one instruction to another